Prepare Your Child the Summer Before Kindergarten

 How to Help Your Child with Language Development

-Ask what happens in the beginning, middle and end of the story.
+- Ask what happens at the beginning, middle, and end of the story.

 How to Help Your Child With Social/Emotional Development